Discover more at Dunham Massey

 Inspire young people to explore, discover and develop a deep love for the history and heritage in their communities with a self-guided education visit to Dunham Massey.

-Schools can get free admission by taking out an Education Group Access Pass (EGAP).
+Groups can get free admission by taking out an Education Group Access Pass (EGAP).
 This is an annual membership giving free access to all National Trust sites (terms and conditions apply).
+Passes are categorised by group type: home-educating, not-for-profit, or for-profit.
+All groups must have their students or members in full-time or early years education.

 To find out more about EGAPs call 0344 800 1895, email enquiries@nationaltrust.org.uk or visit Membership | Education Group Access Pass.